-It’s a contract between the leaseholder and the building landlord that gives you conditional ownership for a fixed period of time.
+A lease is a contract between the leaseholder and the building landlord that gives you conditional ownership for a fixed period.

 The lease is a legal document and outlines the rights, responsibilities and obligations of both the leaseholder and the landlord.
 It also details the services that you can expect the landlord to fulfil.